david coombe | history

 S.T.
 Gill - Works - 1844 to 1846

 Works by S.T.
-Gill in the period 1844 to 1846, not elsewhere included.
+Gill in the period 1844 to 1846, not elsewhere included in the catalogue.

 S.T.
 Gill, E.J.
 Eyre, Symmetry 1844